xcwanAndy/xcwanandy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Network Engineer and Researcher at ByteDance, working on building next-generation AI network.
-I received my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology (HKUST) in February 2025, supervised by [Prof. Kai Chen](http://www.cse.ust.hk/~kaichen/).
+I received my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology (HKUST) in 2025, supervised by [Prof. Kai Chen](http://www.cse.ust.hk/~kaichen/).
 Before that, I received my B.Eng degree in Computer Science from Huazhong University of Science and Technology (HUST) in 2018, supervised by [Prof. Song Wu](http://cgcl.grid.hust.edu.cn/wusong/).

 #### Research Interests